miapolis/gogle/README.md

 - Cargo and the Rust toolchain installed

 ##### Linux

+Arch:
+Gogle is available on the AUR at: https://aur.archlinux.org/packages/gogle-git/

+All other distributions:

 1. Clone the repo and navigate to the project directory
 2. Run `cargo build --release` and wait for the build to finish